AcalaNetwork/Euphrates/docs/UpgradeableStakingCommon.md

 Unstake all staked share and claim all unclaimed rewards from staking pool.

-*Override the inherited function to define access control.*
+*Override the inherited function to define access.*

 #### Parameters